SMosegaard/cds-lang/assignments/assignment-1/README.md

 ## Results

 The code presented is designed to extract and explore linguistic characteristics of a corpus using the NLP technique spaCy.
-It calculates the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words, as well as the total number of unique persons (PER), locations (LOC), and organizations (ORG) mentioned in each text.
+It calculates the relative frequency of nouns, verbs, adjectives, and adverbs per 10,000 words, as well as the total number of unique persons (PER), locations (LOC), and organizations (ORG) mentioned in each essay.

-Utilizing the USE Corpus, the code successfully generates tables summarizing the linguistic features for each text.
-To illustrate the results obtained from four essays within the corpus, see the table below:
+When utilizing the USE Corpus, the code successfully generates tables summarizing the linguistic features for each text.
+Results obtained from four essays within the corpus are demonstrated:

 |Filename|RelFreq NOUN|RelFreq VERB|RelFreq ADJ|RelFreq ADV|Unique PER|Unique LOC|Unique ORG|
 |---|---|---|---|---|---|---|---|